R-OneMKL/oneMKL/README.md

 ## oneMKL

-The `oneMKL` package aims to provide header files and dynamic library files to R for usage.
-We imported files from packages on Anaconda,  `mkl`, `mkl-include` and `intel-openmp`.
-`oneMKL` supports windows and Linux only because the availablity of Anaconda `mkl` package.
+The `oneMKL` package establishes the connection between the R environment and Intel® oneAPI Math Kernel Library (oneMKL) for the oneMKL.MatrixCal` package.
+To enable the integration, the `oneMKL` package provides necessary header files and dynamic library files to R, and imported files from the packages `mkl`, `mkl-include`, and `intel-openmp` within `Anaconda`.
+It is important to note that the `oneMKL` and ` oneMKL.MatrixCal` packages are only compatible with Windows and Linux operating systems due to the limitations of oneMKL.

 ### Installation